christinazavou/O-CNN/tensorflow/allq.md

   weight_decay: 0.0005
 ```

-Q1.
+#### Results I got

 What I noticed is that the resnet with points is taking more time to do the same amount of batch iterations (1 hour equals to 2800 iterations in resnet and 12000 iterations in ocnn) and the accuracy and loss of resnet are much smoother than the ones in ocnn. e.g.
 ![image](https://user-images.githubusercontent.com/15656466/90230817-cbf05100-de22-11ea-9852-32a255e66f74.png) vs. ![image](https://user-images.githubusercontent.com/15656466/90230846-d6124f80-de22-11ea-9d79-c563295561ca.png)

 Also, the decoded octrees from resnet are much better than the ones from ocnn: e.g.
 ![image](https://user-images.githubusercontent.com/15656466/90230991-1e317200-de23-11ea-9d22-2f5bd2318a4a.png) at 6K batch iterations of resnet vs. ![image](https://user-images.githubusercontent.com/15656466/90231021-2a1d3400-de23-11ea-8cd3-af85358dd625.png) at 20K batch iterations of ocnn.

+#### Below I list my questions:

-Q2.
-I also have a question regarding the input signal.
+**Q1.** I guess my configuration for ocnn autoencoder is wrong and I have a question regarding the input signal.
 In classification both cls_octree.yaml and cls_points.yaml have input channel 3, which as I understand it represents the normals at the leaf octants, i.e. nx,ny,nz.
 In the autoencoder however,  ae_resnet.yaml specifies input channel as 4, but using my ae_ocnn.yaml I get error if I don't set input channel to 3.
-This made me think that I have to generate adaptive octrees, so I repeated step 2. with "--adaptive 4".
-However, running the ocnn autoencoder showed again the same error i.e. ```F octree_property_op.cc:101] Check failed: channel_ == channel (4 vs. 3)The specified channel_ is wrong.``` I'm also wondering why the cls_points.yaml has model channel 3.
+Specifically I get the error ```F octree_property_op.cc:101] Check failed: channel_ == channel (4 vs. 3)The specified channel_ is wrong.```.
+I thought I might have to generate adaptive octrees, so I repeated **step 2** with an additional argument ```--adaptive 4```.
+However, running the ocnn autoencoder showed again the same error.
+I dont understant why I get the error, and I'm also wondering why the cls_points.yaml has model channel 3.

-Q3.
-I'm also wondering what does the output of check_octree means:
+**Q2.** What does the output of check_octree means:

-example of an octree generated with "octree ... --depth 6 --split_label 1 --rot_num 6":
+example of an octree generated with ```octree ... --depth 6 --split_label 1 --rot_num 6```:
 ```
 ===============
 ../ocnn_completion/.../02691156/1a04e3eab45ca15dd86060f189eb133_6_2_000.octree infomation: